 Find out more about rewards cards for travelers

-Senior Editor Barry Bridges has been writing about credit cards, personal loans, mortgages and other personal finance products since 2017.
-Before joining Bankrate, he was an award-winning newspaper journalist in his native North Carolina.
+Senior Editor Barry Bridges has been writing about credit cards, loans, mortgages and other personal finance products for Bankrate since 2018.
+His work has also appeared on websites including Nasdaq.com, Zillow.com and The Simple Dollar.
+He was previously an award-winning newspaper journalist in his native North Carolina.
 Send your questions about credit cards (and fantasy baseball) to email@example.com.

 Have more questions for our credit cards editors?
 Feel free to send us an email, find us on Facebook, or Tweet us @Bankrate.